chalu/turbo-meme-gen/README.md

 *   **MemeEngine Module** - Uses the Pillow library to generate memes.
 It draws a random quote on a random/provided image, which it returns as a meme with a max-height of `500px`

-*   **Entrypoints** - Though not typical modules, meme.py and app.py are entrypoints for generating and serving memes from the comand line and the web, respectively
+*   **Entrypoints** - Though not typical modules, meme.py and app.py aresrc entrypoints for generating and serving memes from the comand line and the web, respectively

 ## Entending It - Adding A Parser/Ingestor for YAML Files